 Dealing with Encroachment Issues

 Encroachment is another very common problem between neighbours.
 Perhaps you have a neighbour who built a new shed or had a pool installed, and you think that the object crosses over into your property.
 If so, you will have to have a survey conducted to prove whether or not you are correct.
 If you are proven correct, though, additional decisions will need to be made.
-A conveyancing professional in Brisbane will tell you that encroachment can be handled in a number of different ways.
+A conveyancing professional in QLD will tell you that encroachment can be handled in a number of different ways.
 Depending on your desires, you can choose between three main options:

 - The encroachment could be removed.
 In this case, you are very likely to alienate your neighbour – especially if the object cost them a great deal of money.